lqdev/luisquintanilla.me/_src/wiki/nixos-dotnet-packages-source.md

 ## Overview

 This guide shows how to build a .NET package from GitHub source.
+The project used to illustrate the process can be found on [GitHub](https://github.com/lqdev/fitch).

 ## Create derivation